Two Virginia Officers Killed In Helicopter Crash While Responding To 'Unite The Right' Rally

 — byroncocke (@byroncocke) August 12, 2017

-Virginia Gov. Terry McAuliffe said he his wife considered both men their close friends and added that they were “deeply saddened” by the deaths.
+Virginia Gov. Terry McAuliffe said he and his wife considered both men their close friends and added that they were “deeply saddened” by the deaths.

 “Jay has flown us across Commonwealthalth for more than three and a half years… Berke was devoted to our entire family as part of our Executive Protection Unit team for the past three years.”